sandypockets/tattle/README.md

 > It is important to create the schemas in the specified order for relational purposes.

+> Note that row level security must be set up manually in Supabase, or by adding to or modifying the SQL queries above.

 Now with your database set up, and your environment variables configured in the `.env.local` file, you're ready to start the server.
 </details>